pbudner/argosminer/README.md

 ArgosMiner is a streaming process mining system written in [Go](https://go.dev/).
 It collects events from various sources and traces the underlying discovered process models over time.

-The following features distinguish ArgosMiner from other process mining systems:
+The following three key features distinguish ArgosMiner from other process mining systems:
-- foo
+- Focus on time
-- bar
+- Focus on change
+- Focus on operational simplicity

 ## ToDos
 - Finish API Endpoints (1 day)